balbarak/modwana/README.md

-# Modwana
+## Modwana
-cross platform web blog app based on C# and .NET Core 3.1 that, can use the followings databases
+Cross platform web blog app based on C# and .NET Core 3.1 that, can use the followings databases
 * SqlServer
 * Postgress
 * Sqlite